-- Contributing significantly to environmental objectives to: i) mitigate climate change with the goal of reaching carbon neutrality by 2050, in accordance with the Paris Agreement on Climate; ii) adapt to the effects of climate change. - Making a net positive contribution to one or several of the United Nations Sustainable Development Goals (SDG) at the social level by 2030. - These investments must not have any major adverse impact on other environmental or social objectives, and the companies in which the investments are made must respect the principles of good governance."
+- Contributing significantly to environmental objectives to: i) mitigate climate change with the goal of reaching carbon neutrality by 2050, in accordance with the Paris Agreement on Climate; ii) adapt to the effects of climate change. - Making a net positive contribution to one or several of the United Nations Sustainable Development Goals (SDG) at the social level by 2030.

+These investments must not have any major adverse impact on other environmental or social objectives, and the companies in which the investments are made must respect the principles of good governance. "

-The criteria for qualification as a Sustainable Investment are detailed in the Amiral Gestion Methodology Note available on the website: https://api.amiralgestion.com/documents/permalink/2192/doc.pdf
+The criteria to assess quality of a Sustainable investment under this definition are described in detail in the Sustainable Investment Methodology Note which is available on the Amiral Gestion website: https://api.amiralgestion.com/documents/permalink/2195/doc.pdf